 Furthermore, the Issuer shall comply with the minimum requirements for own funds and eligible liabilities ("MREL") in accordance with the Regulation (EU) No 806/2014 (Single Resolution Mechanism Regulation - "SRMR").
-This MREL requirement shall be determined by the resolution authority (in the case of the Issuer, the Single Resolution Board ("SRB")) and shall be calculated as the amount of own funds and eligible liabilities expressed as a percentage of the total risk exposure amount ("TREA") and the leverage ratio exposure ("LRE"), each calculated in accordance with the Regulation (EU) No 575/2013 (Capital Requirements Regulation - "CRR").
+This MREL requirement shall be determined by the resolution authority - in the case of the Issuer, the Single Resolution Board ("SRB") - and shall be calculated as the amount of own funds and eligible liabilities expressed as a percentage of the total risk exposure amount ("TREA") and the leverage ratio exposure ("LRE"), each calculated in accordance with the CRR.

-On 24 May 2022, RBI received the formal decision of the Austrian Financial Market Authority (Finanzmarktaufsichtsbehörde - "FMA") on MREL for the RBI Resolution Group Austria (for details see section "3.1.
-RBI is part of the Raiffeisen Banking Sector" below).
-The FMA decision represents the formal implementation of the decision of the SRB dated 28 April 2022 under Austrian law.
+On 9 May 2023, RBI received the formal decision of the Austrian Financial Market Authority (Finanzmarktaufsichtsbehörde - "FMA") on MREL for the RBI Resolution Group Austria (for details see section "3.1 RBI is part of the Raiffeisen Banking Sector" below).
+The FMA decision represents the formal implementation of the decision of the SRB dated 29 March 2023 under Austrian law.

-According to this FMA decision, the Issuer shall comply with: (i) an MREL requirement of 31.28 per cent. of the TREA; (ii) an MREL requirement of 10.18 per cent. of the LRE; (iii) a subordinated MREL requirement of 11.11 per cent. of the TREA; and (iv) a subordinated MREL requirement of 5.85 per cent. of the LRE, in each case, on a consolidated basis at the level of RBI Resolution Group Austria as of 1 January 2022.
+According to this FMA decision, the Issuer shall comply with an MREL requirement of 30.99 per cent. of the TREA and an MREL requirement of 11.36 per cent. of the LRE, in each case, on a consolidated basis at the level of RBI Resolution Group Austria as of 1 January 2024.
 The combined buffer requirement applicable to RBI shall be complied with in addition to the MREL requirement and to the subordinated MREL requirement, each on the basis of the TREA, at the level of RBI Resolution Group Austria.